adobe-type-tools/afdko/docs/MakeOTFUserGuide.md

 ## **fontinfo**

 The fontinfo file is a simple text file containing key-value pairs.
 Each line contains two white-space separated fields.
 The first field is a keyword, and the second field is the value. `makeotf` will look for a fontinfo file in the same directory as the source font file, and, if found, use it to set some default values.
-These values will be overridden if they are also set by a project file, and then by any `makeotf` command line options.
+These values will be overridden by any `makeotf` command line options.
 The keywords and values currently supported are:

 | Keyword | Values | Effect |
 |---------|--------|--------|